Curriculum

 Non-Wharton Courses

-To find more information on courses at Penn, visit Penn InTouch.
+MBA students are able to take non-MBA Penn courses.
+Find courses you can take at Penn by visiting Path@Penn.
 To enroll, please email the course and section number (e.g. EDUC 5050-001) to mbaprogram@wharton.upenn.edu.
-Penn Law uses a separate form for registration requests.

 Dual Degrees